 Earlier, we said that toads don’t eat vegetables and fruits.
 This is true for adult toads, but it isn’t true for tadpoles.
 Toad tadpoles eat vegetation, such as half-rotten plants that they find in their pond.

 When toad tadpoles get a bit older they start to eat plants that were too hard to eat when they were younger.
 So, when you have toad tadpoles in captivity, you have to begin by feeding them lettuce leaves.
 But before you do, make sure that you dip the lettuce in boiling water for 2 seconds so that it is soft enough to eat.

-Now, this title is somewhat misleading because not every toad eats other toads and frogs.
-But there are some species, the Cane toad and American toad for example that is cannibalistic.
-For both frog’s it is simple.
-If it is a smaller toad or frog and it fits in their mouth, they will eat it.
+Not every toad eats other toads and frogs.
+But there are some species – the Cane toad and American toad for example – that are cannibalistic.

 If one of these toads is hungry then it won’t be at all picky about what it eats.
 If it is a smaller toad or frog and it fits in their mouth, they will eat it!